Campervan Hire New Zealand

 Do I need to take a ferry to cross the two islands?

 That’s right!
 New Zealand is two big islands.
 Between the North and South Island, two ferry operators operate several times a day to transport you and your camper.
 You have the choice between The Interislander and the Bluebridge.
 Both differ only minimally in the price.
+If South Island is your destination, check this post: Campervan Hire Christchurch airport.

 How much is the New Zealand camping trip?

 Stick to the speed limits because, in New Zealand, there are speed cameras.
 Typical New Zealand are also the One Lane Bridges.
 These are single-lane bridges.
+Check our guide on the top 50 New Zealand camping parks.

 What if I arrive late?